1. Prologue, 1:1-2:23

 ii] Background: Historical authenticity: Although the virgin birth sounds like a fable to modern ears, the virgin birth is supported by scripture and is accepted without question by Matthew.
 Given Jesus' miraculous three year ministry, his resurrection and ascension, a miraculous birth is by no means incongruous.
 None-the-less, questions have been raised, given that in the New Testament letters no mention is made of it.
 Some have suggested that the idea grew out of Old Testament scriptures, eg., Isaiah 7:14, "the virgin will conceive and bear a son."

-iii] Structure: This narrative, God's call to Joseph, presents as follows:
+iii] Structure: God's call to Joseph:

 Appearance of the angel, v20-21: